alanv-tech/pytp/README.md

 ### 📦 How can I install the project?

-Detailed setup and installation instructions are available in the [`INSTALLATION`](INSTALLATION.md) document within the repository.
+The installation instructions are rigt below.

 ### 🐛 Where can I report issues or suggest improvements?